ldn-softdev/jtc/User Guide.md

 ```

 #### Search suffixes
-This is the list of suffixes to control search behavior:
+This is the list of suffixes that control search behavior:
   * `r`: default (could be omitted), fully matches _JSON string_ values (e.g.: `<CO>`, `<CO>r`)
   * `R`: the lexeme is a search RE, only _JSON string_ values searched (e.g.: `<^N+*>R`)
   * `P`: matches _any_ string values, same like `<.*>R`, just faster (e.g.: `<>P`)